emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 <strong>DESIGNING THE APP</strong>

+To kick off the design process, I created some sketches to visualize the end product.
+Although not every currently existing page was in the initial sketching, here are the ones that I started off with.

+Afterwards, I designed the application without using any colors, which was a great way to put my problem solving skills to the test without relying on the visuals too much.

+Lastly, after defining the style guide, components and the logo, I easily created a working prototype ready for user testing and handoff.

+Take a look at the prototype [here](https://www.figma.com/proto/kwAki4HSqPpYMkdCXjVQXh/Podcaster?node-id=0%3A1&viewport=245%2C302%2C0.04&scaling=scale-down&starting-point-node-id=318%3A1091&show-proto-sidebar=1).

 <strong>RESULTS & LEARNINGS</strong>

 Although the app is currently in development I sucessfully tested the prototype I created on 5 people to find out how they navigated through it.
 New podcast listeners had an easy time discovering podcasts on a particular topic, and podcast enthusiasts could, without an issue find their favorite podcasts, save them, and listen to them regularly.